fabmax/fabmax.github.io/index.md

 # kool Documentation
 {: .fs-9 }

-kool is a multi-platform OpenGL / WebGPU / Vulkan game engine that works on Desktop Java, Android and in browsers.
+kool is a multi-platform OpenGL / WebGPU game engine written in kotlin that works on Desktop Java, Android and in browsers.
 {: .fs-6 .fw-300 }

 [Get started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }